 Uncertain ceasefire in Iran

 The shaky ceasefire is based on a 10-point plan to end the war sent by Iran to Washington in the final hours before a deadline set by US President Donald Trump.
 If Iran did not reopen the Strait of Hormuz, Trump threatened on April 7 that a "whole civilization will die tonight."
-Since the ceasefire began, some vessels have begun to trickle through the strait, but Iran is maintaining a chokehold on passage.
+Since the ceasefire began, some vessels have begun to trickle through the strait, but Iran is maintaining its chokehold on passage.
 The fate of the ceasefire could be decided in the coming days as US and Iranian officials head to Pakistan's capital, Islamabad, for peace talks.

-On April 9, Israel issued an evacuation order for the Beirut neighbourhood of Jnah, which includes two hospitals, Rafik Hariri University Hospital and Al-Zahraa, that are treating the injured.
-WHO Director-General Tedros Adhanom Ghebreyesus has said there is nowhere to evacuate patients to, and urged Israel to reverse the order.
+On April 9, Israel issued an evacuation order for the Beirut neighbourhood of Jnah, which includes two hospitals, Rafik Hariri University Hospital and al-Zahraa, that are treating the injured.
+WHO director-general Tedros Adhanom Ghebreyesus has said there is nowhere to evacuate patients to, and urged Israel to reverse the order.
 While various aid groups and leaders urge for the inclusion of Lebanon in the truce, and issue conflicting statements, Lebanese civilians are once again left to wait, search for survivors, and mourn the dead.

 From The New Humanitarian, April 10